-Look again at the IR page which describes LyricText.
-At the bottom of the page is a list of clickable interfaces which LyricText supports.
+Look again at the IR page that describes LyricText.
+At the bottom of the page is a list of clickable interfaces that LyricText supports.
 The list has several items, including font-interface.
 Clicking on this brings up the properties associated with this interface, which are also properties of all the objects which support it, including LyricText.

-Now we see all the user-settable properties which control fonts, including font-shape(symbol), where symbol can be set to upright, italics or caps.
+Now we see all the user-settable properties which control fonts, including 'font-shape (symbol)'.
+The value in parentheses gives the variable type expected by the property; here it is a (Scheme) symbol.
+The IR also documents the possible values, which are upright, italics, or slanted.